CLIMADA-project/climada_python/doc/getting-started/install.rst

 After you set up a workspace, you might want to configure the test explorer for easily running the CLIMADA test suite within VSCode.

-.. note:: Please install the additional :ref:`test dependencies <install-dev>` before proceeding.
+.. note:: Please install the additional :ref:`test dependencies <devdeps>` before proceeding.

 #.
 In the left sidebar, select the "Testing" symbol, and click on *Configure Python Tests*.